Rafiqdevhub/Langchain-With-Node.js/README.md

    This will:

-   - Start Neon Local database on port 5432
+   - Start PostgreSQL database on port 5432
    - Build and start the application on port 5000
    - Mount source code for hot reloading